mroth/pdftotextcloud/README.md

 # pdftotextcloud

-I sometimes want to extract text from a PDF in a hack of mine.
-The dependencies to do so can be a bit annoying to set up, especially in some hosted environments.
-Most of the off-the-shelf solutions are janky and/or expensive.
-Thus, here is a quick pdftotext as a web service friendly for hackers.
+I sometimes want to extract text from a PDF in a project of mine.
+The dependencies to do so can be annoying to set up, especially in many hosted environments.
+Most of the existing off-the-shelf solutions are incredibly janky and/or expensive.
+Thus, here is a quick "pdftotext as a web service" made friendly for hackers.

-You can use my demo instance for free or quickly deploy your own.  pdftotextcloud is non-blocking and designed to be run efficiently on a free Heroku dyno.
+You can use my demo instance for free or quickly deploy your own.  **pdftotextcloud** is non-blocking and designed to run efficiently on a single free Heroku dyno.

 ## Setup
-You'll need heroku-toolbelt.
-Clone this repo and then go into it.
+You'll need [heroku-toolbelt](https://toolbelt.heroku.com/).
+Clone this repo and then from the directory.

     $ heroku create
     $ heroku config:add BUILDPACK_URL=https://github.com/ddollar/heroku-buildpack-multi.git